Reporting a fire: guidelines, manuals and forms

 For help using the FIRE system, see the FIRES User Quick Reference Guide (PDF, 1.4 MB).

-For clarification on these definitions, contact the fire reporting officer at OFC@gov.bc.ca.
+For clarification on these definitions, contact the Office of the Fire Commissioner (OFC) at OFC@gov.bc.ca.

-Investigation into a fire must start within three days of the incident, excluding holidays.
-The fire must be reported immediately after an investigation is completed.
+Investigation into a fire must start within five days of the incident, excluding holidays.
+The fire report must be submitted to the OFC within 30 days after an investigation is completed.

 Reportable and non-reportable events